Horrific East Texas oilfield tragedy of 1937.

 “This practice — while not explicitly authorized by local oil companies — was widespread in the area,” he reported in The Great International Disaster Book.
 “The natural gas extracted with the oil was considered a waste product and was flared off.”

-Walter Cronkite reaches Scene
+Cronkite reaches the Scene

-A young man working for United Press in Dallas, Walter Cronkite, was among the first reporters to reach the scene of the disaster south of Kilgore, between Tyler and Longview.
+A young journalist working for United Press in Dallas, Walter Cronkite, was among the first reporters to reach the scene of the disaster south of Kilgore, between Tyler and Longview.
 It was dark and raining in East Texas.

 “He got his first inkling of how bad the incident was when he saw a large number of cars lined up outside the funeral home in Tyler,” noted a local historian.
 Floodlights cast long shadows at the site of the disaster.